Data-driven Abstractions for Verification of Deterministic Systems: Infinite Behaviours

-Corollary \ref{cor:finit=infinite} gives a direct solution to extend finite time scenario guarantees to infinite time scenario guarantees, without the explicit knowledge of $\varphi$.
+Corollary \ref{cor:finit=infinite} gives a direct solution to extend finite time scenario guarantees to infinite time scenario guarantees since it provides the simulation horizon necessary to capture the transient behaviours.
 This follows from the observation that if $\varphi(\overline{k})=1$ then $\mu_0^{\overline{k}}([\ty_{\ell_i}]) = \mu_0^{\infty}([\ty_{\ell_i}])$ for every $\ty_{\ell_i}$.
 Corollary \ref{cor:finit=infinite} is useful to provide guarantees on a broad family of models, i.e. dynamical systems accepting a bisimulation relation.

 Let us assume the existence of a deterministic S$\ell$-CA $\cS_{\oell}$ for the embedding of the concrete system $\cS_{\Sigma}$: the equivalence relation $\eqref{eq:equivalence-class}$ for $\ell = \overline{\ell}$ defined on $\cS_{\Sigma}$ is a bisimulation relation if and only if $\cS_{\overline{\ell}}$ is deterministic, see \cite[Ch.~1]{belta2017formal}.
 We exploit this result to construct a data-driven S$\overline{\ell}$-CA that probably behaviourally includes the concrete system for infinite horizon, as the next proposition shows.